-A good way to be sure your home is ready for winter is to contact the professionals at Haller Enterprises, Inc. — a leading provider of home heating services in Central PA and beyond.
+A good way to be sure your home is ready for winter, and you’re keeping your PA heating costs down, is to contact the professionals at Haller Enterprises, Inc. — a leading provider of home heating services in Central PA and beyond.
 We offer a comprehensive maintenance program that will detect and troubleshoot small heating system issues before they become expensive repair problems.
 Contact us to learn more about our preventative maintenance service today.

 HomeX Remote Assist

 Experiencing an issue with your home’s plumbing, heating, or electrical system?
 HomeX Remote Assist offers you seamless access to expert help.
 Speak to a vetted technician over the phone or through video chat who can assess and often fix the issue virtually.
 If you’re a member of our One Call Club this service is free to you.